-In this article, you will be able to pick the best substitute for sun-dried tomatoes to help you recreate any recipe.
+In this article, you can pick the best substitute for sun-dried tomatoes to help you with any recipe.

 Sun-dried tomatoes are delicious, chewy tomato chunks that liven up any recipe.
-What do you reach for when you’re in the middle of creating a summery salad and can’t find your sun-dried tomatoes?
+What do you reach for when you’re in the middle of cooking your dish and can’t find your sun-dried tomatoes?

-Sun-dried tomatoes are known for offering a chewy texture and tangy flavor.
-They’re easy to find at grocery stores, though more varieties are typically present at farmers’ markets.
+Sun-dried tomatoes offer a chewy texture and tangy flavor.
+They’re easy to find at grocery stores.
+But, more varieties are typically present at farmers’ markets.
 You can spot these morsels by their varying shades of red and brown.
-Chop the tomatoes into bite-sized pieces for a salad topping or soak them before use to allow for a more pliable, easy-to-chew consistency.
+Chop the tomatoes into bite-sized pieces for a salad topping.
+Better yet, soak them before use to allow for a more pliable, easy-to-chew consistency.

-These tomatoes are created by ripening tomatoes on a vine, then dehydrating them under the sun for about a week.
-The longer the tomatoes dehydrate, the bolder the flavor they produce.
-Most commonly, San Marzano, Roma tomatoes, grape tomatoes, or cherry tomatoes create this food product.
+To make this, first, tomatoes are ripened on a vine.
+Then, they are dehydrated under the sun for about a week.
+The longer the tomatoes dehydrated, the bolder the flavor they produce.

-The origin of sun-dried tomatoes is the Mediterranean, specifically Italy.
-In the 1500s, tomatoes were brought to the area by Spaniards.
-The creation of a sun-drying process allowed the tomatoes to stay preserved for longer.
-Popularity for this ingredient did not rise in the US until the 1980s, during the start of the Mediterranean Diet.
+Sun-dried tomatoes come from Italy.
+In the 1500s, the Spaniards brought tomatoes to the area.
+The sun-drying process allowed the tomatoes to stay preserved for longer.
+The popularity of this ingredient did not rise in the US until the 1980s.
+What brought them to light was the start of the Mediterranean Diet.

-In the 1990s, American companies made a new version of sun-dried tomatoes in which dehydrators were used instead of the old-fashioned drying method.
-This new process allowed overhead to be kept to a minimum, making sun-dried tomatoes even more accessible.
+In the 1990s, American companies made a new version of sun-dried tomatoes.
+This new version allowed less overhead costs.
+It used dehydrators instead of the old-fashioned drying method.
+This made these dehydrated tomatoes cheaper to produce, making them even more accessible.

 The final variety of sun-dried tomatoes is semi-dried tomatoes.
 These have a milder taste due to a shorter drying time.